 The criteria for designating a National Landscape include valuable wildlife, habitats, geology and heritage, as well as scenic views.

-The primary purpose of the AONB designation is to conserve and enhance the natural beauty of the area, now and for future generations.
+The primary purpose of the designation is to conserve and enhance the natural beauty of the area, now and for future generations.

 It is a diverse landscape offering areas of rolling chalk grassland, ancient woodlands, chalk escarpments, downland hillsides and chalk river valleys each with a distinct and recognisable character.
 The landscapes of the AONB today, as they were in the past, are extraordinarily rich.

-Cranborne Chase AONB Management Plan (2019 – 2024)
+Cranborne Chase National Landscape Management Plan (2019 – 2024)

 This is adopted by the nine Local Authorities who share responsibility for guiding the management of this nationally important area – visit the Management Plan page to download the plan.

-The AONB Partnership
+The National Landscape Partnership

 Did you know that….?